Avoiding the Retirement Tax Trap

 • Annual Exempt Amount: £3,000 per person

-• Use it every year – it cannot be carried forward.
+• Where possible use it every year – it cannot be carried forward.

 • Rates (recently increased):

-• 24% for gains above the basic band.
+• 24% for gains above the basic rate band.

 • That tightening increases the potential value that can be gained from annual CGT harvesting and ‘bed & ISA’ tactics.